jpgoldberg/toy-crypto-math/docs/source/intro/quickstart.rst

 although some *optional* third party dependencies may non-Python bindings.

-The only required depedency is primefac_, which many utilities here wrap.
+The only required dependency is primefac_, which many utilities here wrap.
 Though I might change that to SymPy_, now that I have learned it is pure python.

 bitarray_ is an optional third party dependency that involves C bindings.